arrowhead-tools/mgmt-tool-js/README.md

 ## Available environment variables
    You can use the following environment variables in the `.env` file, or in the docker run command with the `-e` flag.
+   However, skip the `REACT_APP_` prefix of each variable if using docker.

     ```
     REACT_APP_ARROWHEAD_SR_URL=URL:port of your Service Registry Core System